forNerzul/learning_git_github/README.md

 ```
 ls
 ```
 > The "ls" command will return the list of files in the directory we are currently in.

+This is just for test something.